weak-head/go-gitlab-ci/README.md

 - `APPLICATION_DOMAIN` - The FQDN the application is deployed to.
 - `APPLICATION_KUBERNETES_NAMESPACE` - The Kubernetes namespace the application is deployed to.

-Refer to the [gitlab-ci.yml](./.gitlab-ci.yml) for the configured GitLab CI/CD steps and details.
+Refer to the [gitlab-ci.yml](./.gitlab-ci.yml) for the configured GitLab CI/CD steps.

-The deployment account that (`GITLAB_REGISTRY_USER_NAME` and `GITLAB_REGISTRY_USER_TOKEN`) could be crated via `Settings -> Repository -> Deploy tokens`.
-It should have the `read_registry` scope.
+The deployment account could be crated via `Settings -> Repository -> Deploy tokens` (`GITLAB_REGISTRY_USER_NAME` and `GITLAB_REGISTRY_USER_TOKEN`).
+The account should have the `read_registry` scope in order to pull a docker image from the GitLab Container registry.

 ## Installation

-This Readme refers to the two private resources that I use internally for my home infrastructure.
+This readme refers to the two private registries that I use internally for my home infrastructure.
 These two resources are not publicly available and require private GitLab authentication:
 - GitLab Package registry ( https://git.lothric.net/api/v4/projects/examples%2Fgo%2Fgogin/packages/helm/stable )
 - GitLab Container registry ( https://registry.lothric.net )